sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 ### 6) Configure Docker(s)

-In order to configure my local Docker install to push images to google container registry I had to run:
+In order to configure my local Docker install to push images to Google Container Registry I had to run:

 ```bash
 gcloud auth configure-docker
 ```

-In order for the Docker installed in container optimized OS running on the VM I had to run the following:
+To set up Docker and the GCR credentials within in container optimized OS running on the VM I had to run the following:

 ```bash
 gcloud compute ssh my-f1-micro-instance \